Subscribe to receive updates and announcements

 Alternative 2: This alternative includes new and ongoing training and testing activities to enable the Navy to meet the highest levels of required military readiness.
 Alternative 2 reflects the maximum number of training and testing activities that could occur within a given year, and assumes that the maximum level of activity would occur every year over any five-year period.
 Alternative 2 would allow for the greatest flexibility for the Navy to maintain readiness when considering potential changes in the national security environment, fluctuations in schedules, and anticipated demands.

-For more information on the Proposed Action, alternatives, and types of training and testing activities, please see the project fact sheet booklet or the Draft EIS/OEIS.
+For more information on the Proposed Action, alternatives, and types of training and testing activities, please see the project fact sheet booklet or the Final EIS/OEIS.

 The environmental review process includes:

-Training and testing activities proposed in the 2017 Draft EIS/OEIS are generally consistent with those activities analyzed in the 2013 Final EIS/OEIS and earlier environmental planning documents.
+Training and testing activities proposed in the 2018 Final EIS/OEIS are generally consistent with those activities analyzed in the 2013 Final EIS/OEIS and earlier environmental planning documents.
 Below are some of the differences between the two documents.